Learn how to make a watermark in Photoshop with this simple step by step guide - along with a video tutorial for those who prefer to watch!

-For any images you want to put online, you are probably going to want to add a watermark to your images.
-The good news is you can easily create a watermark in Photoshop, and just in a matter of minutes, and that’s what I’m going to show you today!
+For any images you want to put online, you are probably going to want to create a watermark to your images.
+The good news is you can easily make a watermark in Photoshop, and just in a matter of minutes, and that’s what I’m going to show you today!

 A watermark helps protect your images, to make it difficult for anyone to use them without your permission (and also so that everyone knows who took that gorgeous photograph!) so it’s worth taking the time to do it if you post your images publicly.